sts10/bottle-rs/readme.markdown

 Bottle is hard-coded to use an Age Identity (basically a public/private key-pair) located at `~/.bottle/bottle_key.txt`.
 If there isn't a file there, Bottle will create one the first time you use Bottle.

 Bottle will always create the outputted file or directory **in the current working directory**.
 It will be named automatically based on the inputted file.
 If a file or directory with that name already exists, by default Bottle will exit.
-Users can force an overwrite with the `--force` flag.
+Users can force an overwrite with the `--force`/`-f` flag.

 - Encrypt a file with `bottle <path/to/file>`
 - Compress and encrypt a directory with `bottle <path/to/directory>`.